henriiik/notedown/README.md

 ### Week 1

 Got the frontend up and runnning with a small test page that loads a small angular app with systemjs and transpiles es6 in the browser.
-The result is unfortunately very slow, but should be better if compiled in a in the build process.
+The result was at first very slow but after fixing the configuration it sped up quite a bit.

 Also got a openshift server running on [openshift online][openshift] since https://openshift.ida.liu.se seems to be down.
 The system seems quite usable,